thurstonak/Bacteria-Alaska-Permafrost-Thaw/README.md

 ---

 ### Notes

-- Ensure that all required dependencies and R packages are installed before running the scripts.
 - Some analyses were conducted on an HPC, so modifications may be required to run locally.
 - The final processed phyloseq object is `ps5.rds`, which serves as the input for most downstream analyses.